JJX30/ZooCLI/README.md

 # ZooCLI

-A whole interactive Zoo within the comfort of your own command line interface.
+A whole Zoo within the comfort of your own command line interface.